uio-library/sublima/README.md

 Sublima uses Tomcat 5.5 or newer.

     yum install tomcat

-Accept all dependencies.
+    systemctl enable tomcat
+    firewall-cmd --add-port=8080/tcp --permanent

 Disable Tomcat's security.
 Does not seem to apply to tomcat 7.
-In the file /etc/default/tomcat5.5 set
+In the file /etc/tomcat/tomcat.conf set

     TOMCAT_SECURITY=no

 in the same file, set file encoding and memory limits

 	# Arguments to pass to the Java virtual machine (JVM).
-    JAVA_OPTS="${JAVA_OPTS} -Dfile.encoding=UTF-8 -Xmx2048M -Xms2048M"
+	JAVA_OPTS="-Dfile.encoding=UTF-8 -Xmx2048M -Xms2048M"

-In the file /etc/tomcat5.5/server.xml locate the Connector element, and set the URI encoding here in an _attribute_, like:
+In the file /etc/tomcat/server.xml locate the Connector element, and set the URI encoding here in an _attribute_, like:

     <Connector port="8080" maxHttpHeaderSize="8192" URIEncoding="UTF-8"

 (Note that the other elements may have other values).
-Firewall:

-	firewall-cmd --add-port=8080/tcp --permanent

 #### 2.1.2.1 Running Sublima on port 80